iwswordpress/ndc-gql/COURSES-01/GUIDE.md

 Return all projects and students.

 Breaks when wanting user sub query.
-We need to have a foreigh key type appraach.
+We need to have a foreign key type appraach.
 Note we could resolve all the data in the resolver but that would cause overfetching when the query does not ask for user details rather.
 It is best to let each field and type do their own resolving.

 We can have a linked query but if the fields in Project are required it will error.
 Remove ! on Project type and it will not break.